yezhiyi9670/occlusion-culling-fix-sodium/README.md

 > [Sponsor](https://afdian.net/a/yezhiyi9670) if you like this project.

-This is a mod which "fixes" MC-70850 for MC1.18+ by disabling Occlusion Culling.
+This is a mod which "fixes" MC-70850 for MC1.18+ by ~~disabling Occlusion Culling~~ properly fixing it.

 It should have been already fixed since it is resolved by Mojang in 1.17.
 However, [Sodium](https://modrinth.com/mod/sodium)/[Rubidium]() brought it back so we need to fix it again.